-Gateways and Replicating MapR Streams
+Gateways for Replicating MapR Streams Streams

 When replicating streams, MapR Streams replicates messages that are published to a source stream.
 Gateways are services that receive messages from source streams and publish them in replica streams.